JeremyDwayne/JeremyDwayne/README.md

 ## 👨‍💻 About Me

 My name is **Jeremy Winterberg** and I've been building resilient software for over 8 years.
-My expertise is in optimizing and scaling the backend services of distributed systems.
+My expertise is in optimizing and scaling distributed systems, primarily with Ruby but I consider myself a polyglot.
 As a technical leader I am passionate about mentoring, establishing best practices within teams, and improving workflows.

 **I am actively looking for my next role and would love to connect with you to discuss opportunities you're recruiting for.**